Communication with clients:

 – client's investment objectives.

-However, when making a personal recommendation or managing investments to or on behalf of a professional client, a firm is entitled to assume that, in relation to the products, transactions and services for which the professional client is so classified, the client has the necessary level of experience and knowledge in order to understand the risks involved in the transaction or in the management of his portfolio.
-This assumption cannot be made for a retail client and firms must assess this information separately.
+However, when making a personal recommendation or managing investments to or on behalf of a professional client, a firm is entitled to assume that, about the products, transactions and services for which the professional client is so classified, the client has the necessary level of experience and knowledge to understand the risks involved in the transaction or the management of his portfolio.
+This assumption cannot be made for a retail client, and firms must assess this information separately.

-A firm, when making a personal recommendation to a per se professional client, may also assume that the client is able financially to bear any related investment risks consistent with his investment objectives.
-However, as this assumption is limited to per se professional clients, a firm cannot make this assumption for either retail or elective professional clients and firms must assess this information separately.
+When making a personal recommendation to a per se professional client, a firm may also assume that the client is able financially to bear any related investment risks consistent with his investment objectives.
+However, as this assumption is limited to per se professional clients, a firm cannot make this assumption for either retail or elective professional clients, and firms must assess this information separately.

-Where a firm makes personal recommendations to a retail client the firm is required to provide retail clients with a suitability report but it is not required to provide such a report to professional clients.
+A firm makes personal recommendations to a retail client, and the firm must provide retail clients with a suitability report.
+Still, it is unnecessary to provide such a report to professional clients.

-When assessing appropriateness for non-advised services (i.e. where we do not make personal recommendations or carry on portfolio management), a firm may be required to determine whether the client has the necessary experience and knowledge in order to understand the risks involved in relation to the product or service offered or demanded.
+When assessing appropriateness for non-advised services (i.e. where we do not make personal recommendations or carry on portfolio management), a firm may be required to determine whether the client has the necessary experience and knowledge to understand the risks involved in the product service offered or demanded.

-Where such an appropriateness assessment requirement applies in respect of a client, the firm may assume that a professional client has the necessary experience and knowledge in order to understand the risks involved in relation to those particular investment services or transactions, or types of transaction or product, for which the client is classified as a professional client.
+Where such an appropriateness assessment requirement applies in respect of a client, the firm may assume that a professional-client has the necessary experience and knowledge to understand the risks involved about those particular investment services or transactions, or types of marketing or product, for which the client is classified as a professional client.
 A firm may not make such an assumption for a retail client and must determine that a retail client does have the necessary level of experience and knowledge.

 9. Share trading obligation

-There is a requirement in certain circumstances for shares to be traded on certain venues.
-This obligation can be disapplied where trades in such shares are carried out for professional clients in certain circumstances but not for retail clients.
+There is a requirement for shares to be traded on specific venues in certain circumstances.
+This obligation can be disapplied where trades in such claims are carried out for professional clients in certain circumstances but not for retail clients.

 The bank is a member of a deposit protection fund.
-Subject to the exceptions stipulated therein – the deposit protection fund protects deposits, i.e. account balances resulting from funds remaining in an account as part of banking transactions, or from intermediate balances, and which are to be repaid by the bank under currently applicable conditions.
-Circumstances of the claim; compensation is only available for certain types of claimants and claims in respect of certain types of business.
-Eligibility for compensation from the scheme is determined under the rules applicable to the scheme and your rights (if any) to make a claim are unlikely to be directly affected by your categorisation as a professional client.
+Subject to the exceptions stipulated therein – the deposit protection fund protects deposits, i.e. account balances resulting from funds remaining in an account as part of banking transactions or from intermediate ratios and which are to be repaid by the bank under currently applicable conditions.
+Circumstances of the claim; compensation is only available for certain types of claimants and claims regarding certain types of business.
+The scheme's eligibility for compensation is determined under the rules applicable to the system.
+Your rights (if any) to make a claim are unlikely to be directly affected by your categorisation as a professional client.
 Reference is also made to the General Business Terms.